 If you found the last mod’s offerings inconsistent with Sekiro’s overall tone, consider installing the Katana Merchant mod, which is dedicated solely to purchasing new skins for Wolf’s sword.
 It introduces a merchant into the hub world whose wares include a variety of unique and interestingly-designed skins for your weapon, many of which fall in line with the game’s aesthetic.

-Given the absence of personalization in original Sekiro, it’s pleasing to see modders discover methods for players to stand out, even if it means simply adding a new layer of color to a katana.
-Lastly, it should be pointed out that this mod doesn’t influence stats or modify the moveset of any in-game weapons.
+Given the absence of personalization in original Sekiro, it’s gratifying to see modders discover methods for players to stand out, even if it means simply adding a new layer of color to a katana.
+Lastly, it should be pointed out that this mod doesn’t influence stats or alter the moveset of any in-game weapons.

 Rounding things out, we have the Elemental Weapon Enhancements mod, which adds visually appealing elemental effects when executing attacks.
 This is done by consuming specific items, with the effect lasting three minutes before requiring reactivation.